Eight tips for shaping your training strategy around flexible workingby

 Flexible working is on the rise as businesses adapt to new demands for policies that allow reduced hours, flexible hours and the option for employees to work remotely.
-The rising demand for flexible working is being forced on businesses from various directions, most notably from government legislation that supports a greater work-life balance.
+The rising demand for flexible working comes not only from the enforced remote working of the last few months, but over the last few years it has also been forced on businesses from various directions, most notably from government legislation that supports a greater work/life balance.

-But how can a successful training strategy be shaped around a flexible working policy?
+This brings us to the question of how a successful training strategy can be shaped around a flexible working policy.
 Here are eight pointers for those who are unsure...

 1. Embrace the fact that working patterns are changing